 A look at attacks where vehicles have been used as weapons

 The rear of a truck, left, protrudes after it crashed into a department store injuring several people in central Stockholm, Sweden, Friday April 7, 2017.
-A police officer in a gas mask attends the scene as crowds look on after a truck crashed into a department store injuring several people in central Stockholm, Sweden, Friday April 7, 2017.
+STOCKHOLM - Sweden's prime minister says a truck crash in Stockholm was an attack on Sweden.

 Discussions